-PEI is an automatic cash back app that works the same way as Drop.
+Pei is an automatic cash back app that works the same way as Drop.

-And they have a lot of partners, including major brands like Uber, Starbucks, Walgreens, CVS, and hundreds more.
+Plus, Pei ahs a lot of partners, including major brands like Uber, Starbucks, Walgreens, CVS, and hundreds more.

-Most cash back offers range from 1-2%, although PEI also has a loyalty bonus that grants $0.50 if you shop at a store 5 times.
+Most cash back offers range from 1-2%, although Pei also has a loyalty bonus that grants $0.50 if you shop at a store 5 times.
 Plus, they have some ‘$2 for $20’ offers on stores that reward a $2 bonus for spending $20 or more.

-Users can cashout upon reaching $15 through PayPal, Bitcoin, or prepaid Visas.
+You can cashout upon reaching $15 through PayPal, Bitcoin, or prepaid Visas.

 I don’t use KOHO but many of my friends do, and the fact that you earn automatically without having to scan receipts or upload proof of purchase is nice.

 However, KOHO pays 0.50% cash back on purchases.
 I don’t use KOHO because my credit card pays between 1-2%, so I’d recommend shopping around to see if you can do better.